streamx-hub/streamx-blueprints/services/processing/indexable-resources-producer/README.md

 ## Configuration
 - `streamx.blueprints.indexable-resources-producer.index-fragments` - property to decide whether a _fragment_ should be indexed.
 `false` by default.
-Decision can be overridden by specifying the `indexable` property of the _fragment_ message.
+Decision can be overridden by specifying the `indexable` extension of the _fragment_ event.
 If fragment is not indexable, the unpublish event is sent for outgoing indexable fragment.

 ### Channels